ProtossGP32/edx-courses/PH526x-Using-Python-for-Research/week-2-Python-Libraries-and-Concepts-Used-in-Research/part-2-numpy/README.md

 ## 2.2.4: Building and Examining NumPy Arrays

+Video here: [\[LINK\]](media/2.2.4-building-and-examining-numpy-arrays.mp4)

+Check the notebook example [2.2.4-building-and-examining-numpy-arrays](scripts/2.2.4-building-and-examining-numpy-arrays.ipynb)

 ### GOALS

 - Learn how to construct NumPy arrays using `np.linspace()` and `np.logspace`
 - Learn how to check the **shape** and **size** of an array
 - Learn how to determine whether the elements of an array fulfill a logical condition using `np.any()` and `np.all()`

+### Useful array building methods

+- `np.linspace()`: it returns an array of linearly spaced elements
+  - First argument: the starting point
+  - Second argument: the ending point, included
+  - Third argument: the number of points we want
+- `np.logspace()`: it returns an array of logarithmically spaced elements
+  - First argument: log of the starting point --> i.e: log(10) = 1
+  - Segond argument: log of the ending point --> i.e: log(100) = 2
+  - Third argument: number of elements in our array

+### Shape and size

+- `np.array.shape`: returns the length of each dimension of the array
+- `np.array.size`: returns the total number of elements in that array

+> [!NOTE]
+> Notice how `np.shape` and `np.size` don't have parenthesis.
+That's because they are NumPy array data attributes, not methods.

+### Logical conditioning on an array's values

+- `np.any()`: returns `True` or `False` depending on the logical condition passed as a parameter
+  - If any logical condition applied to a member of the array is `True`, then `np.any()` returns `True`
+  - Else, it returns `False`
+- `np.all()`: returns `True` or `False` depending on the logical condition passed as a parameter
+  - If thelogical condition applied to all members of the array is `True`, then `np.any()` returns `True`
+  - Else, it returns `False`

+### Comprehension check

+Please check the lesson's notebook for questions not explained here.